Please make sure to sign in and sign out at the board at the main parking lot.

 Directions for the "preferred loop."
 This route is the least elevation and the most direct route.
 The trail is bi-directional and is shared with hikers, so please exercise caution.
 Follow the small white arrow markers throughout the trail for the preferred route.

 Start at the main camp parking lot, sign in and start the trail behind the museum.
-Enter the trail onto the Yellow Pioneer Point trail.
+Enter the trail onto the Pipestone

 Pioneer Point is a scenic over look of the Tuscarawas Valley.
-After enjoying the view, continue downhill and veer left onto the Pipestone
+After enjoying the view, continue downhill and veer left to continue on the Pipestone

 Trail.
 This trail climbs uphill with some tight switchbacks and ends at the "Troop 5" log cabin.
 Follow the gravel road straight and stay at the bottom of the hill.
 Here you'll come upon the Camp's maple syrup harvesting containers, veer right around the tanks and start the trail back uphill, follow until you reach doubletrack.
 Take this doubletrack about 100 yards until the pipestone trail singletrack continues to your right.